-- C. A participant who is not present for an entire program may claim credit only for the actual time he or she attended. - D. The credit hours assigned to a program by MCLE will be accepted by the Family Law Advisory Commission unless the hours are clearly inaccurate under the standards for computing credit in accordance with the Supreme Court of Louisiana Rules for Continuing Legal Education.
+- C. A participant who is not present for an entire program may claim credit only for the actual time he or she attended. - D. The credit hours assigned to a program by MCLE will be accepted by the Tax Law Advisory Commission unless the hours are clearly inaccurate under the standards for computing credit under the rules of the Louisiana Supreme Court Committee on Mandatory Continuing Legal Education.

-SECTION VI.
+Section VI.
 COMPLIANCE